 Secondly, as previously mentioned, feed your lawn.
 A well-rounded nitrogen fertilizer like Carbon Phix is a great option as it contains 20% nitrogen, 12% potash, and 5% humic acid.
 You can also replenish a lot of micronutrients with Green Balance, and begin to prepare your lawn for the summer stresses with Summer Survival.

-Grass Going To Seed FAQs
+Grass Seed Heads FAQs

-No. The seeds that the cool season grasses produce in the spring are sterile and will not germinate.
+No. The seeds that the cool-season grasses produce in the spring are sterile and will not germinate.

 I hope this helps clear up some of your questions about why your grass is going to seed.
 Please leave a comment or question below.